gareth-24/currency-exchanger/README.md

 $ npm run build
 $ npm run start
 ```
+* _After running the "start" script, the webpage should automatically open in your browser._
 * _Alternatively, after installation and bundling, you can run the application by opening ./dist/index.html in the browser if you do not need the live server._
 * _To convert a currency, follow the directions on the form and click ```Submit```_
 * _All source files are located in the ./src/ folder_